Brighton – A city famed for it’s vegetarian dining

 Brighton boasts some of the most reputable and award winning vegetarian restaurants in the entire country.
-Here at Restaurants Brighton we thought it would be useful to put together a guide to vegetarian dining including vegetarian restaurants, vegetarian food pubs, and vegetarian cafés.
+Here is our guide to vegetarian restaurants in Brighton including venues with strong vegetarian options.

 Terre à Terre, Brighton’s iconic acclaimed restaurant where vegetarianism is more about indulgence than abstinence.
 Situated in the historic lanes, Terre à Terre has been feeding its loyal customers and international visitors for over 20 years.
 The Terre à Terre menu offers vegan and gluten free choices.
 Dining at Terre à Terre is a culinary experience like no other, with intense flavours, sublime textures and a combination of ingredients that few have the imagination or daring to put together.